The following features of the Programme deserve special attention.

 Within the framework of cooperation projects, language teaching and learning will also be encouraged.
 Innovation and good practices aiming to promote language skills can include for example teaching and assessment methods, development of pedagogical material, research, computer assisted language learning and entrepreneurial ventures using foreign languages.

 The European Commission has established the European Language Label (ELL) awards to recognise quality, to support the sharing of results of excellent projects in the area of multilingualism, and to promote public interest in language learning.
-National Agencies will award the ELL annually or biennially to education and training organisations that have completed a decentralised Erasmus+ project with outstanding results in the area of language learning and teaching.
+National Agencies will award the ELL annually or biennially to education and training organisations that have completed a Erasmus+ project granted a National Agency by with outstanding results in the area of language learning and teaching.
 In addition to the selection among Erasmus+ projects, the National Agency may decide to award the ELL to other initiatives with comprehensive, inclusive or innovative approaches to the teaching and learning of languages.

 Recognition and validation of skills and qualifications